Diploma of Arts

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Diploma of Arts is designed to provide candidates who have already completed a bachelor's degree in a different field, with an academic foundation in the humanities.
-The diploma allows you to progress to an honours year or further postgraduate study in your chosen field.
+The diploma allows you to progress to further postgraduate study in your chosen field.
 An Arts qualification is ideal for those who wish to develop personal and professional skills as a basis for employment or as a foundation for postgraduate study.
-The additional honours year provides outstanding candidates with the opportunity for focused study and research, working under the supervision of an academic staff member who is an expert in the field.

 Candidates of the Diploma of Arts undertake units of study to a value of 48 credit points (cp) of up to three-years part-time.
 A typical unit of study has a value of 6cp.
 At least 36 senior cp must be undertaken in a specific subject area.

 A major is usually a two-year defined sequence of study, generally comprising specified units of study in a particular subject area.
 Majors are included on students' testamurs.
 The Diploma of Arts requires that students complete one major from the subject areas taught by the Faculty of Arts and Social Sciences and Social Sciences.
 A major consists of 36 credit points (cp) in senior (2000/3000-level) units of study (6cp each) from a single subject area of study.
 The exact requirements for majors may differ between subject areas.
 Most majors require the completion of at least two junior (1000-level) prerequisite units of study (6cp each).
 A major requires the completion of 24 senior credit points chosen from units of study listed in the table for that major.

 - Arabic Language and Cultures

 - Art History